cutlerCLI/cutler/README.md

 This project is licensed under the [Apache 2.0 License](https://github.com/cutlerCLI/cutler/blob/master/LICENSE.md).

-For commercial or enterprise usage, a commercial license is available and must be acquired.
-Refer to [COMMERCIAL_LICENSE.md](https://github.com/cutlerCLI/cutler/blob/master/COMMERCIAL_LICENSE.md)
+For organizations that prefer not to comply with Apache 2.0 terms (e.g. attribution, source distribution) or need commercial support, a commercial license is available — refer to [COMMERCIAL_LICENSE.md](https://github.com/cutlerCLI/cutler/blob/master/COMMERCIAL_LICENSE.md).